 - Administrative privileges

 For information on roles and privileges, see Member roles and Privileges granted to roles.

 - At the top of the site, click Organization and click the Settings tab.

-- Click Enable Location Tracking.
+- Click Enable location sharing.

 Your organization must have the spatiotemporal big data store (one of the types of data stores available through ArcGIS Data Store) configured.

 By default, they are kept for 30 days.

-Manage location tracking
+Manage location sharing

-- Pause location tracking.
+- Pause location sharing.

-- Disable location tracking.
+- Disable location sharing.